 Closure of a portion of Woodmont Avenue to allow for construction of a public parking garage and two residential developments is set for Sept.
 4. The closure is likely to impact Bethesda Row traffic, but morning rush commuters may be affected the most, officials say.

 Portable sign boards were installed on Woodmont Aug.
 24 announcing the Sept.
 4 closure of a stretch of Woodmont south of Bethesda Avenue, according to a project update from developers StonebridgeCarras.

 Known as Lot 31, the parking garage is a public-private partnership between the county and developers StonebridgeCarras and PN Hoffman.
-Developers also are planning residential and retail projects on either side of Woodmont -- The Darcy, an 88-unit luxury condominium building, and The Flats, which will be a 162-unit apartment building.
+Developers also are planning on either side of Woodmont -- The Darcy, an 88-unit luxury condominium building, and The Flats, which will be a 162-unit apartment building.